Skip to content

 Asbestos Insulation: What Does It Look Like?

-Asbestos comes in four different forms: loose-fill, block, spray on and wrap forms.
-As loose-fill insulation, asbestos can resemble broken-down styrofoam that comes in white or lighter shades of eggshell gray.
+Asbestos comes in four different forms: loose-fill, block, spray-on, and wrap.
+As loose-fill insulation, asbestos can resemble broken-down styrofoam in white or lighter shades of eggshell gray.
 Loose-fill insulation is considered to be the most harmful form since the particles are already broken down and small enough to become airborne.

 Asbestos can also be used as a wrap for pipes and ductwork.
-New asbestos wrap may look like thick and flexible pieces of cardboard.
-However, over time these wraps can break down into small particles that can also become airborne.
+New asbestos wrap may look like thick and flexible pieces o.
+However, over time, these wover time raps can break down into small particles that can also become airborne.
 Asbestos blocks resemble styrofoam blocks.
-They also deteriorate over time and will start chipping off into smaller particles that can be very dangerous when inhaled.
+They also deteriorate over time and start chipping off into smaller particles that can be dangerous when inhaled.

 Cellulose Insulation: What Does It Look Like?

 Cellulose resembles paper pulp.
-This is because cellulose insulation is made using recycled newspapers and textiles like denim.
+This is because cellulose insulation uses recycled newspapers and textiles like denim.
 Paper and fabrics are chemically treated with boric acid or ammonium sulfate to infuse fire and pest retardant properties into the material.

 To the naked eye, loose-fill cellulose insulation has the look and texture of dry paper mache or shredded paper.
-It can also be packed tightly into thick boards called dense-pack cellulose which is commonly used as retrofit insulation.
+It can also be packed tightly into thick boards called dense-pack cellulose, commonly used as retrofit insulation.
 These boards can serve as insulation and can also deaden sound.

-Asbestos is a naturally-occurring mineral while cellulose is an aggregate of plant fibers and textile fibers.
-Asbestos insulation may also come with vermiculite particles which is another naturally-occurring material.
-Vermiculite insulation can contain asbestos which means you may also need to have this removed by a professional insulation or abatement company if you see vermiculite insulation in your home.
+Asbestos is a naturally occurring mineral, while cellulose is an aggregate of plant fibers and textile fibers.
+Asbestos insulation may also contain vermiculite particles, another naturally occurring material.
+If you see vermiculite insulation in your home, you may also need to have it removed by a professional insulation or abatement company.

-Cellulose insulation does not come with any harmful properties and is even considered a green insulation option because it is made up of recycled paper and textiles.
+Cellulose insulation does not come with harmful properties and is even considered a green insulation option because it is made of recycled paper and textiles.
 Asbestos and cellulose actually look very similar to the naked and untrained eye.
 You may see traces of colored fibers or paper in loose-fill cellulose insulation.
-However, a sure determination if you have asbestos or cellulose can only be done using lab tests.
+However, a sure determination of whether you have asbestos or cellulose can only be made using lab tests.

 Similarities Between Asbestos & Cellulose Insulation

-Asbestos and cellulose insulation can look like the same thing to the naked and untrained eye.
-They both come in solid and spray-on foams which are then encased in another material which makes it harder to determine whether you are looking at one or the other.
+To the naked and untrained eye, asbestos and cellulose insulation can look similar.
+Both come in solid and spray-on foams that are then encased in another material, making it harder to determine whether you are looking at one or the other.
 Even when they break down, it can be hard to tell asbestos particles from cellulose particles.

 Why You Need To Work With A Professional Insulation Company